brendanconnolly/BlogPosts/PanoramicQuality/Part1-DevOpsIsDifferent-Speed.md

 Stay calm, get through it for the short term.
 You may be a lone tester but you aren't alone on your team.
 Raise your hand, this isn't  a tester problem, and you can't solve it alone.
 This is a team strategy problem.
 The cadence of the team is causing an imbalance, which if allowed to continue will degrade team performance and put overall software quality at risk.

 This is a perfect topic for the sprint retrospective.
-Recognize that youkr team probably doesn't grasp the pressure you feel to sacrifice the quality of your work and therefore risk your credibility.
+Recognize that your team probably doesn't grasp the pressure you feel to sacrifice the quality of your work and therefore risk your credibility.
 Something like a [Test Strategy Retrospective](http://katrinatester.blogspot.com/2014/04/test-strategy-retrospective.html) can be really useful in nailing down what testing activities are actually being done in throughout the development cycle.
 Once people are on the same page, conversations can happen about a holistic test strategy going forward.

 ##### Vertical Mindset

 Agile enabled QA teams the opportunity to share testing across the team, Dev Ops basically forces your hand in relinquishing ownership of testing.
 As a tester this can be incredibly unsettling.
 It causes a bit of an identity crisis, if I am not primarily and actively testing then as a tester what is my role on the team?